-wasteful of taxpayer money, but may also lead to serious market distortions.
-Subsidization introduces the risk of political favoritism.
+Fourth, and finally, our proposal is superior to various subsidization schemes as it relies almost exclusively on the market.
+Subsidization of green technologies is not only potentially wasteful of taxpayer money, but may also lead to serious market distortions.
+Subsidization introduces the risk of favoritism.
 Politicians may elect to funnel money to their potential supporters rather than to the most meritorious green firms.
 Furthermore, subsidization decisions are made early on in the technology-development process and under conditions of extreme uncertainty.
 As a result, even bracketing out concerns about favoritism, subsidization may result in the funding of the wrong companies.
-The relative low success rate of venture capital funds and other private institutions in picking startups should serve as a warning sign to anyone who thinks that the government will do a better job.
-Our mechanism, by contrast, allows for market competition and revelation of information.
+The relatively low success rate of venture capital funds and other private institutions in picking startups should serve as a warning sign to anyone who thinks that the government will do a better job.
+Our mechanism, by contrast, stimulates market competition and revelation of information.
 We leave it to the green companies themselves to decide whether and to whom to put their options.
 Our proposal fosters true market experimentation by lowering barriers to entry.
 It does not risk public money.
 Consequently, it does not impose a cost on the public.

-Structurally, the Essay unfolds in three parts.
+Structurally, this Article unfolds in three parts.
 In Part I, we discuss the legal and business obstacles faced by green technologies.
-We demonstrate that under the current legal regime, green technologies are disadvantaged relative to conventional technologies despite the fact that they yield greater benefits to society.
-We argue that this state of affairs is unwarranted and thus requires policymakers to level the playfield.
+We demonstrate that under the current legal regime, green technologies are unfairly disadvantaged relative to conventional technologies.
+We argue that this state of affairs is unwarranted and thus requires policymakers to level the playing field.
 In Part II, we introduce the green option mechanism, explain how it should be operationalized and assess its strengths and weaknesses.
-We then proceed to compare it to alternative state sponsored mechanisms, such as subsidization, that are commonly used to support socially desirable activities and show that our mechanism is clearly superior.
+We then proceed to compare it to alternative state-sponsored mechanisms, such as subsidization, that are commonly used to support socially desirable activities and show that our mechanism is vastly superior.
 Finally, in Part III, we address potential objections to our proposal.
-A short conclusion ensues.
+A short Conclusion ensues.